-This committee reviews the performance of old exam questions and proofs new questions to be included on all student preclerkship exams.
+This committee reviews the performance of old exam questions and proofs new questions to be included on all student pre-clerkship exams.
 This committee ensures that all questions are written to follow USMLE-style formatting.
-Membership on this committee includes all Block directors and Block co-directors.
-Each exam is assigned to be reviewed by the Block director and Block co-director it will be administered in.
+Membership on this committee includes all block directors and block co-directors.
+Each exam is assigned to be reviewed by the block director and block co-director it will be administered in.
 The director of the block preceding the current one being reviewed will also review questions from the block following theirs.
 This subcommittee works closely with the Block/Course/Theme Directors Subcommittee.

 Honors and Awards Committee

-The Honors and Awards Committee is a standing committee of the College of Medicine that is responsible for maintaining an inventory of honors and awards at the college, focusing primarily on faculty awards.
-The committee will advise the dean on addition and/or removal of awards offered at the college.
+The Honors and Awards Committee is a standing committee of the College of Medicine - Phoenix that is responsible for maintaining an inventory of honors and awards at the college, focusing primarily on faculty awards.
+The committee will advise the dean on addition or removal of awards offered at the college.
 It will also review external requests from AAMC and other organizations for nominees.
 Nominees for external requests will commonly be submitted by a department or center.
 When only one nominee can be submitted by the college, the Honors and Awards Committee will review the nominees (if more than one) and supporting documents in order to provide a recommendation to the dean.

 Honor Code Committee

-The Honor Code Committee will investigate and make recommendations regarding alleged violations of the Code of Scholastic Conduct (Code) to the Student Progress Committee.
+The Honor Code Committee will investigate and make recommendations regarding alleged violations of the Student Code of Conduct to the Student Progress Committee.
 The committee will also conduct a periodic review of the Honor Code and make recommendations to change the Honor Code to the Student Progress Committee for consideration and implementation.

 Research Senate Committee